 |

-The village on Little Diomedes.
-When counted in 2021 Little Diomede has a population of 82.
-The Green buildings are school and recreation centre.
-They reckon there’s only about 4 students at the school.
+The village on Little Diomedes when counted in 2021 had a population of 82.
+The Green buildings are the school and recreation centre.
+They reckon there are only about 4 students at the school.

 The forecast was for 7C so after 3 weeks of 'layering' I didn’t put thermals on.
 Big mistake because we spent a good part of the day out on deck.
 The chilling I got and the slightly scratchy throat the next morning was worth it however as the Strait’s islands we sailed to and around were breathtakingly beautiful - great granite monoliths thrusting up out of the sea.
-The bird life was wonderful all around us.
-Particularly cute were Tufted puffins and the Horned puffin.
-They fluttered above and passed us and formed flotillas on the sea close to the islands.
+The birdlife was wonderful all around us.
+Particularly cute were Tufted Puffins and the Horned Puffin.
+They fluttered above and past us and formed flotillas on the sea close to the islands.

 |